Built-In Gas Grills | Lion BBQ Direct

 How heavy are Lion built-in grills?

+This solid construction reflects the heavy-duty stainless build and cast components.
 How long should I let a Lion grill warm up before putting food on it?

 Can Lion built-in grills be left outside year-round?